epfl-mobots/tdm-python/help.md

 client.tdm_port
 ```

 The client will connect to the TDM which will send messages to us, such as one to announce the existence of a robot.
-There are two ways to accept and process them:
+There are two ways to receive and process them:
 - Call explicitly
     ```
     client.process_waiting_messages()